‘Catastrophic’ conditions as bushfires rage in Australia

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Sydney was shrouded in toxic smoke as blazes flared to its north, south and west, some just 80 miles from Australia’s largest city.
+Sydney was shrouded in toxic smoke as blazes flared to its north, south and west, some just 130 kilometres (80 miles) from Australia’s largest city.

+"Today has been an awful day," New South Wales sate fire commissioner Shane Fitzsimmons said on Saturday afternoon.

 Australia endures bushfires every year but the early and intense start to this season, along with the record temperatures, has fuelled concerns about global warming.